jchang153/causal-abstractions-ot/README.md

   <img src="figs/plot_diagram.png" alt="PLOT progressive localization diagram" width="100%">
 </p>

-PLOT as a progressive localization engine.
+Figure: PLOT as a progressive localization engine.
 The diagram follows one high-level variable, $Z_2$ in red, though OT localization is performed jointly over all high-level variables and candidate neural sites.
 PLOT first localizes coarse sites such as tokens/layers, then refines within them to coordinates or PCA spans.
 The resulting signal can be calibrated into a direct handle or used to guide DAS.

 ## Main Paper Experiments